awsdocs/aws-doc-sdk-examples/.rust_alpha/autoscaling/README.md

   If the environment variable is not set, defaults to __us-west-2__.
 - __-v__ displays additional information.

+### Testing the code

+To run the unit tests for all of the code examples, enter the following command:

+`cargo test`

 ### Notes

 - We recommend that you grant this code least privilege,